 Here are ten questions that executive leaders should ask themselves:

 What is the demographic of our current workforce and how well do we know that?
-How well do we understand DEI and can we, and our employees, positively influence it?
-What are we currently doing to promote DEI and how well is it working?
+How well do we understand inclusion and can we, and our employees, positively influence it?
+What are we currently doing to promote inclusion and how well is it working?
 What’s our vision for the business in five- to ten years’ time?
 What will we need to change, or do differently, to deliver this vision successfully?
 What are the skills sets we can be flexible with, and what will we really need?
 How does that allow us to work with, and combine, more under-represented groups?
 How will we communicate our plans with potential recruits and current employees?
-How will we know that any new approach to DEI is working?
+How will we know that any new approach to inclusion is working?
 Are there organisations with experience that can help us on this journey?